ElektraInitiative/libelektra/doc/decisions/error_code_implementation.md

 The existing code will be refactored so that error macros directly call macros.

+When adding a new error code, language bindings have to be adapted accordingly such as the Rust or Java Binding.

 ## Rationale

 - Updates to error codes will imply syncing every binding.
 This though should happen in very rare circumstances.